JesusPachdez/coffee-shop-app/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Contact

-For questions about this project, please contact:

-**Coffee Shop**

-- 📍 555 Coffee Lane, Kansas City, KS 55555-1234
-- 📞 555-555-5555
-- 🕐 Open 6am to 4pm daily

 ## 🙏 Acknowledgments

 - Coffee images sourced from high-quality stock photography
 - Built with love using React Native and Expo
-- Inspired by modern coffee shop experiences

 ---